-The Yellow Bag as source of raw materials
+The yellow bag as a source of raw materials

-1. A higher proportion of PET recyclate in PET bottles in general (outside the beverage industry)
+1. A higher share of PET recyclate in PET bottles generally (outside of the beverages industry).

-2. A greater proportion of PET recyclate in particular from the Yellow Bag collection system
+2. A higher share specifically of PET recyclate from the yellow bag collection system.

-3. Use of innovative and improved sorting technology for high-quality reuse of PET from the Yellow Bag up to food-grade applications (e.g., packaging for ketchup).
-To that end a Werner & Mertz project team is working with the Grünen Punkt – Duales System Deutschland, ALPLA Werke Alwin Lehner GmbH & Co.
-KG and Unisensor Sensorsysteme GmbH.
+3. Use of new and better sorting technologies for high-quality re-use of PET from the yellow bag recycling system, extending even to food-grade applications (such as for packaging of ketchup, etc.).
+To this end, a project team at Werner & Mertz is working in partnership with Grüne Punkt – Duales System Deutschland, ALPLA Werke Alwin Lehner GmbH & Co KG. and Unisensor Sensorsysteme GmbH.